-Financial liabilities
+• Financial liabilities

-The Fund invests in derivative financial instruments such as forward currency contracts and futures.
+The Fund invests in derivative financial instruments such as forward currency contracts.
 These derivative financial instruments that have a negative fair value are presented as liabilities at fair value through profit or loss.

 For financial liabilities that are not classified and measured at fair value through profit or loss, these are classified as financial liabilities at amortised cost.
-The Fund includes short-term payables in this category including due to brokers, other payables, distributions payable and management fees and costs payable.
+The Fund includes short-term payables in this category including due to brokers, distributions payable, payable for unit holder redemptions, other payables and management fees and costs payable.